Qumulo/docs/qumulo-alerts-guide/installing-configuring/user-quota-notifications.md

 has an advantage in that a Qumulo Alerts Administrator need not create a quota entry for each user to notify.
 Instead, they can create a default quota and inherit a notification for each user using the **owner** method.

-## Configuring an active directory lookup for a user quota notification for a Qumulo Cluster
+## Configuring an active directory lookup for a user quota notification on a Qumulo Cluster

 The format of the command to add a active directory server is: